Near Oceania

-Near Oceania is the part of Oceania settled 35,000 years ago, comprising Australia, New Guinea, and north-western Island Melanesia: the Bismarck Archipelago and the Solomon Islands.
+Near Oceania is the part of Oceania that features greater biodiversity, due to the islands and atolls being closer to each other.
+The distinction of Near Oceania and Remote Oceania was first suggested by Pawley & Green (1973) and was further elaborated on in Green (1991).
+The distinction is based on geology, flora and fauna.
+Near Oceania was also settled by humans at an earlier time than Remote Oceania was.
+Near Oceania includes the Bismarck Archipelago, the island of New Guinea, and the Solomon Islands (excluding Temotu Province).
+Sometimes, Australia is also included in Near Oceania.

 Prehistory

 The great nineteenth-century naturalist Alfred Russel Wallace explored Nusantara, drawing attention to fundamental biological differences between the Australia-New Guinea region and Southeast Asia.
 The boundary between the Asian and Australian faunal regions consists of a zone of smaller islands bearing the name of Wallacea, in honor of the co-discoverer of the theory of natural selection.

 Wallace speculated that the key to understanding these differences would lie in "now-submerged lands, uniting islands to continents" (1895).
 We now know that at several intervals during the Pleistocene, the sea surface was 130 metres below the current sea level.
-At these times New Guinea, Tasmania, the Aru Islands, and some smaller islands were joined to the Australian mainland.
+At these times, the Aru Islands, New Guinea, Tasmania, and some smaller islands were joined to the Australian mainland.
 Biogeographers call this enlarged Greater Australian continent Sahul (Ballard, 1993) or Meganesia.
 West of Wallacea, the vast Sunda Shelf was also exposed as dry land, greatly extending the Southeast Asian mainland to include the Greater Sunda Islands of Sundaland.
 However, the islands of Wallacea (primarily Sulawesi, Ambon, Ceram, Halmahera, and the Lesser Sunda Islands) always remained an island world, imposing a barrier to the dispersal of terrestrial vertebrates, including early hominids.

 To the north and east of New Guinea, the islands of Near Oceania (the Bismarck Archipelago and the Solomons) were likewise never connected to Sahul by dry land, for deep-water trenches also separate these from the Australian continental shelf.

 It seems that human colonization of this region was most likely effected during the interval between 60,000 and 40,000 years ago, although some researchers would push the possible dates earlier.
 But the key point is that even when the oceans were at their lowest levels, there were always significant open-water gaps between the islands of Wallacea, and therefore, the arrival of humans into Sahul, necessitated over-water transport.

 This was also the case of the expansion of humans beyond New Guinea into the archipelagoes of Near Oceania.
 Herein lies one of the most exciting and intriguing aspects of Pacific prehistory: that we are likely dealing with the earliest purposive voyaging in human history.